ksulima/Neural_Machine_Translation_Polish_Language/README.md

 NLP embraces wide range of tasks e.g. Named entity recognition, Sentiment analysis, Automatic summarization, Natural language generation and many more.
 Each one is a subject for separate project and could be thoroughly studied.

+Two tested methods in this project are **Unsupervised Word Segmentation into Subword Units** and **GloVe embeddings trained on our own corpus**.

 I choose to analyze polish language, which is intentional and I explain below.
-Nevertheless used methods can be apply to any language and text data.
+Nevertheless used methods are applicable to any language and text data.

+## Motivation

+## About dataset

+## Unsupervised Word Segmentation into Subword Units

+## GloVe embeddings trained on our own corpus